mrakgr/The-Spiral-Language/readme.md

 25L
 ```

 Without `dyn`, all the arithmetic operations get evaluated at compile time.
-This is due to the simple fact that a variable + a literal is a variable.
+This is due to the simple fact that a variable added to a literal is a variable.
 In general if an operation has a variable as one of its inputs, then its output will also be a variable.
 The evaluator term casts the literals when necessary.
 For an operation to be evaluated at compile time, the partial evaluator must have support for it internally.

 `inl` can also be used to define functions.